KinkumaDesign/SetCFBundleVersionInAdobeAIR/README.md

 ./set_build_no.sh YourApp.ipa 1.0.0.1
 ```

 After this you will find new folder named like YourApp_1.0.0.1.
-There is new ipa file.
+There is a new ipa file with new build number.

 ### 6. Upload it using ApplicationLoader.app